 trunk (5) and on charred wood (6)

-Essay, Notes from the Studio is from the upcoming monograph,
+The essay, Notes from the Studio is from the monograph,

 The Theater of Insects, Chronicle Books, 2008 c.
 Jo Whaley